Restore HyWorks Controller

 -

-It will automatically sync the database from the primary HyWorks controller, avoiding any restore process.
+It will automatically sync the database from the primary HyWorks controller, eliminating the need for a restore.

 -